AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/understanding-cache.md

     }
 ```

-Now when the dispatcher sees the request it will ignore the fact that the request has the `query` parameter of `?` reference and still cache the page
+Now when the Dispatcher sees the request it will ignore the fact that the request has the `query` parameter of `?` reference and still cache the page

 <b>Dynamic Example:</b>